A shelter for chameleon will ever be completed without adding some plants.

 - Hanging Plants – They are not necessary to have in a chameleon’s cage but will make the cage look great to some extent.
 It is hanged in the pet’s enclosure to serve as a hiding place.
 Chameleons feel more covered with this plant.

 - Climbers – These plants are perfect to give enclosures a full side covering.
-You can achieve a jungle feel by adding climbers on the pet’s enclosure.
+You can achieve a jungle feel by adding climbers to the pet’s enclosure.
 Do not overdo.

 - Filler Plants – Chameleon loves a colorful environment too.
 Adding up filler plants would satisfy that need.
 It adds life to the enclosure for the better.
 They can be placed on the enclosure’s floor or sides.